The History of the "Frank"

 On the heels of the U.S. Court of Appeals ruling, the franking statutes were revised again in September 1992.
 The provision that permitted Members of Congress to mass mail outside their districts was ruled unconstitutional.
 Congress passed Public Law 102-392 prohibiting Members of Congress from mass mailing outside the congressional district from which they were elected.

 The significant changes regarding the congressional frank were enacted in the Legislative Branch Appropriations Act for FY 1997.
-First, the pre-election prohibition on mass mailing was expanded from 60 to 90 days prior to primary and general elections.
-Additionally, mass mailings are required to bear disclaimer statements indicating the mailing was paid for at taxpayer's expense.
-Finally, Members must disclose on a quarterly basis the number of mass mailings sent during that period as well as their costs.
+Mass mailings are required to bear disclaimer statements indicating the mailing was paid for at taxpayer's expense.
+Members must also disclose on a quarterly basis the number of mass mailings sent during that period as well as their costs.

 Further changes to the congressional mailings occurred in July 1998, when the Committee on House Oversight removed the OMA sub-limit within the Member's Representational Allowance.
 Beginning with FY 1999, Members of Congress may use any portion of their official budget for mailings.

-In 2019, a complete overhaul of the regulations governing congressional communications was conducted and the "Franking Manual" was substantially rewritten.
+In the 116th Congress, a complete overhaul of the regulations governing congressional communications was conducted and the "Franking Manual" was substantially rewritten.
 These changes granted Members more flexibility to communicate with constituents by aligning the regulations with modern digital communication methods.
 For further details on these changes, please click here.